Kreeptonium/cleark-authentication/README.md

 ### Authentication

-- Sign Up: Visit `/sign-up` to create a new account
+- Sign Up: Visit `header/sign-up` to create a new account
-- Sign In: Visit `/sign-in` to log into your account
+- Sign In: Visit `header/sign-in` to log into your account
-- User Profile: Access user profile at `/user`

 ### Theme Support